What is sexier than the sound of the French language?

 - It flagged gender problems throughout the text, including where an adjective was not immediately adjacent to the noun it was modifying.
 For example, it corrected “le chambre principal est petit” to “la chambre principale est petite” (the master bedroom is small); other checkers often failed to catch petit.

 - It did not erroneously flag too many proper nouns, like Barcelone (Barcelona), Picasso and Gaudí, which some checkers did.

-- It corrected some more complex issues, like use of the subjunctive, and even had a convenient drop-down box with the corrected subjunctive for you to click on to replace your own silly text.
-Most others didn’t offer features for such complex types of correction.
+- It corrected some more complex issues, like the use of the subjunctive, and even had a convenient drop-down box with the corrected subjunctive for you to click on to replace your own silly text.
+Most others did not offer features for such complex types of correction.